JSchwerdt2014/Video_Game_Sales_Analysis/README.md

 -Python
 -Jupyter Notebooks
 -Pandas
--Tablau
+-Tableau
 -NumPy

 ## **Project Discription**

 This project is a data analysis of video game sales data.
-We use a kagle dataset and clean the dataset using python pandas.
-We then explore the data using Tablau to answer a few key questions.
+We use a kaggle dataset and clean the dataset using python pandas.
+We then explore the data using Tableau to answer a few key questions.

 -What country had the highest amount of overal sales?
 -Which genre produces the highest amount of sales?